brandonlafave/mtg-coding-exercise/README.md

 * Restrict image dimensions on the card images so they're all uniform.
 (The API returns larger images for some cards, rather than the standard size used by most of the cards.)
 * Create Global CSS file for utility classes and other styles that are truly common
 * Add a CSS pre or post processor to help with variables, vendor prefixes, etc.
-* Finish styling the select field component to it more closely matches the input field above it
+* Finish styling the select field component so it more closely matches the input field

 ### Translation
 * Add a language dropdown in the header to allow users to switch languages